North York Moors - Glaisdale to Battersby (★★★★★)

 | Having made it down to the path of the railway (not too bad, eh?) |

-This was an iron mining site, with ores being mined, then calcined at the nearby kilns, before being taken on to Teesside - with the export route being out across the Moors and down the Ingleby Incline to Battersby - from which the trains could head off to Teesside.
+Here we find what remains of iron mining activity - with ores being mined, and then calcined at the nearby kilns - before being taken on to Teesside.
+And we will be walking that route on to Teesside - following the old railways across the Moors, and down the Ingleby Incline to Battersby.

 | Extracting the iron |